CODEheures/javaIpConfigExtract/README.md

-# javaIpExtract
+# javaPersonnalsUtils
-Extract IPv4 of a card on window or linux
+-Extract IPv4 of a card on window or linux
+-scanner loop for a double with . or , separator

-## Usage
+## ExtractIp Usage
 java ExtractIp [cardName]

 cardName: The name of the card to extract IPv4